-- 75.1 Where a dispute arises, or is considered likely to arise, regarding the interpretation, application or operation of any provision of this Agreement or the National Employment Standards, the procedures contained in this clause will be followed. - 75.2 At any stage in the procedure under this clause a staff member may be represented in accordance with Clause 71 of this Agreement, provided that representation by a lawyer in proceedings under Clause 75.6 and Clause 75.7 will be subject to the applicable rules of the Tribunal to which the dispute has been referred. - 75.3 A dispute arising under this clause will in the first instance be discussed by the staff member(s) and their supervisor in an effort to resolve the matter promptly.
-The staff member(s) may seek the assistance of the relevant Union or other support person (being a staff member) in which case the supervisor may also have a support person. - 75.4 Where the steps in Clause 75.3 are unsuccessful, or where the Union raises a dispute, a representative of the relevant Union(s) and a representative of the University will discuss the dispute and attempt to reach an agreement.
-Where the parties agree, the dispute resolution may proceed directly to the Disputes Committee in Clause 75.5. - 75.5 Where the dispute is not resolved under Clause 75.4, at the request of either party a Disputes Committee will be convened within five (5) working days, unless agreed otherwise.
-The Disputes Committee will consist of two (2) nominees of the University and two (2) nominees of the Union. - 75.6 If there is no resolution of the dispute the matter may be referred to the Fair Work Commission, or to a person who is a member of the Industrial Relations Commission of New South Wales in accordance with S146B of the New South Wales Industrial Relations Act.
-In dealing with the dispute the relevant body may exercise the procedural powers in relation to hearings, witnesses, evidence and submissions which are necessary to make such dealing effective. - 75.7 Should the Fair Work Commission or the Industrial Relations Commission of New South Wales proceed with the matter, it will then: - (i) seek to facilitate a fair and reasonable conclusion to the dispute as promptly as possible, via mediation and/or conciliation of the matter in dispute.
+- Uni75.85 If the above procedure is followed and the issue continues to remain unresolved, the matter will be referred to the Associate Director, Employee Relations and HR Partnering or equivalent for further discussion and resolution.
+The parties will make a genuine attempt to promptly resolve the matter within 5 working days.
+To assist resolution, the parties may agree to nominate other staff member(s) to participate in this discussion.
+Where the dispute is not resolved under Clause Uni.4, at the request of either party a Disputes Committee will be convened within five (5) working days, unless agreed otherwise.
+The Disputes Committee will consist of two (2) nominees of the University and two (2) nominees of the Union. - Union(s) in writing and meet to discuss the matter and any options for resolution. - Uni75.1096 Should the dispute not be resolved by the procedures referred to above, If there is no resolution of the dispute the matter may be referred to the Fair Work Commission.
+In circumstances where the Fair Work Commission is unlikely to be able to hear the matter within a reasonable timeframe the parties may then agree to refer the dispute, or to a person who is a member of the Industrial Relations Commission of New South Wales in accordance with S146B of the New South Wales Industrial Relations Act.
+In dealing with the dispute the relevant body may exercise the procedural powers in relation to hearings, witnesses, evidence and submissions which are necessary to make such dealing effective. - Uni75.11107 Should the Fair Work Commission or the Industrial Relations Commission of New South Wales proceed with the matter, it will then: - (i) seek to facilitate a fair and reasonable conclusion to the dispute, as promptly as possible, via mediation and/or conciliation of the matter in dispute.
 If these options are unsuccessful, the Fair Work Commission or the Industrial Relations Commission may arbitrate the matter.
-The parties to the dispute may be represented by a person(s) of their choice;

-- (ii) make a recommendation to the parties to the dispute or, if the matter is arbitrated, make a determination.
+The parties to the dispute may be represented by a person(s) of their choice; - (ii) make a recommendation to the parties to the dispute or, if the matter is arbitrated, make a determination.
 The parties to the dispute will consider any recommendation made.
-Any determination made will be binding on the parties, subject to a party to the dispute exercising a right of appeal under the Fair Work Act. - 75.8 This dispute resolution procedure does not apply where the matter is being dealt with in accordance with the Inquiry Officer Clause 73 or Committee of Inquiry Clause 74 process. - 75.9 Until the procedures in this clause have been exhausted, work will continue and no industrial action or any other action likely to exacerbate the dispute will be taken by any party to the dispute.
+Any determination made will be binding on the parties, subject to a party to the dispute exercising a right of appeal under the Fair Work Act. - 7575Uni.1428 This dispute resolution procedure does not apply where the matter is being dealt with in accordance with the Inquiry Officer Clause 72, Independent Reviewer Clause 73 or Committee of Inquiry Clause 744 process. - Until the procedures in this clause have been exhausted, work will continue as directed unless there is a reasonable concern about the health and safety of staff and no industrial action or any other action likely to exacerbate the dispute will be taken by any party to the dispute.